rezaduet/PsyFormer/README.md

 ├    ├──Processed.csv<br>
 ├<br>
 ├── architecture.png<br>
+├── LICENSE <br>
 └── README.md

-- To run complete project anybody just need to adjust proper path of the dataset.
-And then runn all from the Python code from this repository (such as `PsyFormer.ipynb` file), you need to use `Processed.csv` dataset from `dataset` Folder.
+- To run the complete project, users only need to set the correct dataset path and then execute all cells in the Python notebook.
+To reproduce the experiments from this repository using the `PsyFormer.ipynb` file, use the `Processed.csv` dataset available in the `dataset` folder.
+Once the dataset path is configured correctly, run all cells sequentially to reproduce the complete experimental pipeline.

 ---

-# How to Run/Reproduce outputs using code(.ipynb) in Google Colab with the given Datasets and codes
+## How to Run/Reproduce outputs using code(.ipynb) in Google Colab with the given Datasets and codes
+---

 ## Open Notebook in Google Colab